pianoflattened/album2video/README.md

 example (the format i use): `%v[ - >a%vs - %3vt`

 if nothing is entered the script will use `%[ - >a%s - %t`

+## THINGS I NEED TO ADD/FIX
+\- substantial slowdown if the image is large - resize image to be 720px tall if it is bigger + option to disable <br>
+\- if the image dimensions arent both even numbers it stops (yuv480p thing cant help it). going to crop out a row/col of pixels of the image in memory to fix <br>
+\- guessing artist/title from filenames